The blood of vesperbats is restless.

 It was one thing to be hunted by mantes — but to be hunted and parasitized by your own kind?
 Times were bleak for bats.
 Plagues were much more interested in reproducing and spreading further than hunting, so under their ministrations, bats blissfully starved, as fetuses hatched from blisters and bleeding eyes stink of perfume and sperm.
 They courted extinction in the most literal way possible.

-This was the apocalypse plague.
+This was the affliction called apocalypse.

 While it spelled an end drawing near for wild bats, some bats could persist.
 But not with any dignity.